laristra/portage/doc/concepts.md

 their contribution weights to each target cell, the interpolate step actually populates the field on the target cells.
-The first order accurate interpolation is simply a weighted sum of the source field values.
+The first order accurate interpolation is simply a weighted sum of the source field values, where the weights are the intersection volumes of the target cells with the source mesh.
 For second order accurate interpolation, a local linear reconstruction of the source field based on a least squares gradient is used to compute more accurate contributions to the target cell.
-Local bounds preservation may be enforced using limiting of gradients (for now only using the Barth-Jespersen limiter) - this ensures that the remapped value in any target cell will be bounded by the cell values of any intersecting source cells and their immediate neighbors.
+Local bounds preservation may be enforced using limited gradients (see Portage::Limiter_type) - this ensures that the remapped value in any target cell will be bounded by the cell values of any intersecting source cells and their immediate neighbors.
 At domain boundaries, however, limiting _can_ be ill-posed if there are no boundary conditions; we currently do not support such boundary conditions, so we do not limit at domain boundaries.
+The linear reconstruction requires knowledge of the first moments or centroids of the intersection volumes.

 The current interpolation methods for meshes are the following: